ccf-citi/ioexplorer-wiki/documentation/custom-comparison-groups.md

 | 2 | 2 | 0 | yes | ` X tmb [0, 4, 16, 64]` |
 | 2 | 1 | 1 | yes | `TP53 any X tmb [0, 4, 16, 64]` |
 | 2 | 0 | 2 | yes | `TP53 any X CDKN2A any` |

+## Additional Notes

+### Clinical Variable Aliases

+To refer to a clinical variable in the to create custom Comparison Groups, use any of the valid aliases for the clinical variable.
+These valid aliases can be found on the [Clincal Fields page](../intervals/clinical-fields.md).